Pulp Motion: Framing-aware multimodal camera and human motion generation: Acknowledgements

 \section{Acknowledgements}

-{This work was supported by ANR-22-CE23-0007, ANR-22-CE39-0016 , Hi!Paris grant, fellowship and chair, DATAIA Convergence Institute as part of the “Programme d’Investissement d’Avenir” (ANR-17-CONV-0003) operated by Ecole Polytechnique, IP Paris, and Inria Action Exploratoire PREMEDIT (Precision Medicine using Topology).
+{This work was supported by ANR/France 2030 program (\textit{ANR-22-CE23-0007}, \textit{ANR-22-CE39-0016}, \textit{ANR-23-IACL-0005}), Hi!Paris grant, fellowship and chair, DATAIA Convergence Institute as part of the “Programme d’Investissement d’Avenir” (ANR-17-CONV-0003) operated by Ecole Polytechnique, IP Paris, Inria Action Exploratoire PREMEDIT (Precision Medicine using Topology), and the CIEDS.
 This project was granted access to the IDRIS High-Performance Computing (HPC) resources under the allocation 2024-AD011013951R2 made by GENCI.
 We sincerely thank Yuanzhi Zhu and Nicolas Dufour, for their insightful discussions that contributed to this work and their meticulous proofreading.}

 \startcontents[sections] \printcontents[sections]{l}{1}{ }